-Our bicycle routes are determined according to the network of bike junctions.
-The bike junctions system is a network of contiguous routes.
+Our bicycle routes are determined according to the network of cycle junctions.
+The cycle junctions system is a network of contiguous routes.
 The intersections where the routes come together, are called junctions.
-The bike junctions are signposted and at many junctions there is an information panel with a map of the nearby cycle junctions.
+The cycle junctions are signposted and at many junctions there is an information panel with a map of the nearby cycle junctions.

 The cycle route network is recognizable signposted with green/white signs indicating the number of the junction.
 Via the numbered signs you cycle from junction to junction.
 The distances between the cycle junctions are in kilometers indicated on the map.
 To find out more, please watch the video about the Dutch cycle junction network.

 You can find various route planners on the Internet.
 Some of these route planners are also available as apps on the phone.
 The most important is that you use an up-to-date route planner.
 Cycle junctions are changed or removed for various reasons, for example because of the construction of a new road or a new district, which made it necessary to move or remove a particular cycle junction.